6thsolution/EasyMVP/README.md

 - For each annotated class with ``@ActivityView``, ``@FragmentView`` or ``@CustomView``, EasyMVP generates ``*_ViewDelegate`` class in the same package.
 These classes are responsible for binding presenter's lifecycle.
 - EasyMVP uses bytecode weaving to call delegate classes inside your view implementation classes.
 You can find these manipulated classes in `build/weaver` folder.

+Is there any restrictions on using EasyMVP?
+- EasyMVP uses android's transform API for bytecode weaving.
+Related to this [issue](https://code.google.com/p/android/issues/detail?id=210730) the [Jack](https://source.android.com/source/jack.html) toolchain doesn't support it yet.

 ## Documentations
 EasyMVP [API](http://6thsolution.github.io/EasyMVP/api-javadoc/): Javadocs for the current API release